stomp/stomp-spec/src/stomp-specification-1.1.md

     for message propagation.
     ^@

+If the error is related to a frame that had requested a receipt, the `ERROR` frame SHOULD set the `receipt-id` header to match the value of the `receipt` header of the frame which the error is related to.

 It is recommended that `ERROR` frames include a `content-length` header which is a byte count for the length of the message body.
 If a `content-length`